Table of contents

 Relay State

-Currently this feature only works for Trend Micro Cloud One Workload Security.
+Currently, this feature only works for Trend Cloud One Workload Security.

-To have user automatically taken to Cloud One Workload Security on sign in, please follow the steps below.
-Otherwise skip to the Download the metadata XML for ADFS section.
+To have a user automatically taken to Trend Cloud One Workload Security on sign-in, follow the steps described in this section.
+Otherwise, skip to the Download the metadata XML for ADFS section.

 Steps for ADFS 2.0